 - Good certifications to have for business professionals

 - Skilled trades jobs that require certification

-(The annual pay levels being referenced are based on 2015 data from the Bureau of Labor Statistics, unless otherwise noted.1 And the total job-opening projections are for the decade from 2014 to 2024.2)
+(The annual pay levels being referenced are based on 2018 data from the Bureau of Labor Statistics, unless otherwise noted.1 And the average annual job openings are for the decade from 2016 to 2026.2)

 Certificate Programs That Pay Well

 You may not realize how many options you have for jobs that only require a certificate.
 The reality is that, once you have completed one of the many quick certificate programs that are available, you will often receive additional on-the-job training in order to supplement what you have already learned in school.
 Opportunities can be found in almost anything from business and healthcare to criminal justice and media arts.